 One knock, short pause, two knocks, short pause, four knocks.

-A small viewing latch slid back, a set of eyes looked out before closing.
+A small viewing latch slid back, and a set of eyes looked out before closing.
 Standing in wait, Mike turned to the crowd looking around to ensure no one was following him as he waited for the door to open.
-In the middle of the crowds he spied Light.
+In the middle of the crowds, he spied Light.
 She was floating above the heads of all of those who were wandering the halls of the Bazaar.
 Mike kept eye contact as he tapped at Andrew.

 “See what, the large crowd of people?”
 Andrew turned back to the door as he could faintly hear the locks lifting.

-“My friends, welcome back, to the eye of the Bazaar.”
+“My friends, welcome back to the eye of the Bazaar.”
 The man flourished his words with erratic hand movements and a deep chuckle.

-“As always, it is a pleasure to see you Horras.
+“As always, it is a pleasure to see you, Horras.
 We have an interesting find for you.”

 Horras stood up, his head barely changing in height as he adjusted his robe.

-“Why of course you have, you have a plain box.
+“Why of course you have; you have a plain box.
 Nothing is more suspicious than a plain box.”

 He walked over, gesturing for the box to be opened.
 The guards took a step forward, aiming their guns more intently.
-Mike released the outer hatches and revealed the government marked box within.
+Mike released the outer hatches and revealed the government-marked box within.
 With effort, Andrew and Mike picked it out of their box and placed it gently on the ground.

 “I believe that it is some kind of explosive based on the lock that is used.”
-Andrew said as he pointed out the complex coloured lock.
+Andrew said as he pointed out the complex colored lock.
 Horras examined it carefully, drawing a small telescopic monocle from his robe pocket.